ulygit/asus_rt_ac68u/README.md

 - [@Rapsssito](https://github.com/Rapsssito) - Verified works on RT-AC3200
 - [@vnlebaoduy](https://github.com/vnlebaoduy) - Verified works on RT-AX58U

+## Known Issues
+- Script fails on firmware running certain, older versions of curl.
+User [@bengalih](https://github.com/bengalih) identified this bug as affecting curl version 7.54.1, other versions are likely also incompatible with this DDNS update implementation.
+See https://github.com/ulygit/asus_rt_ac68u/issues/23 for explanation and analysis of the problem and possible workarounds.

 ## How to Configure

 ### Prerequisites